-Before I get into it, full disclosure — my husband, Ford, is a travel advisor and Four Seasons Preferred Partner agent, and does this for a living (you can reach him at [email protected], and other travel advisors are also welcome to leave their contact info below).
+Before I get into it, full disclosure — my husband, Ford, is a travel advisor and Four Seasons Preferred Partner agent, and does this for a living, and other travel advisors are also welcome to leave their contact info below).
 That being said, good advice is good advice…

 My friend was so excited about the deal she got

 My delightful friend Sunny recently texted me excited about the travel deal she just scored: